-Christmas markets bring a wonderful sparkle to cities and towns of every size throughout France, even down in the south of France where the evenings are crisp but the days still warm.
+Christmas is a magical time in France and the markets bring a wonderful sparkle to cities and towns of every size throughout France, even down in the south of France where the evenings are crisp but the days still warm.
 Colorful wooden stalls line the boulevards, streets and market places and with that comes a sense of excitement and anticipation.

 1. Christmas Markets in Nord-Pas-de-Calais

 North France stretching across Nord-Pas-de-Calais has wonderful Christmas markets throughout the region.
 As the region is so close to the U.K., it's a great chance for people to take the ferry across the Channel, or travel via Eurotunnel and stock up on festive produce to keep them going through those long days to December 25th.